trueos/trueos-docs/trueos-handbook/install.rst

 There is also an option to :guilabel:`Load config from USB`.
-If the configuration from a previous installation has been saved, it can be loaded at this time from a FAT-formatted USB stick.
+If the configuration from a previous installation has been saved, it can be loaded at this time from a *FAT* formatted USB stick.

 By default, |trueos| menus display in English, unless another language is selected in the drop-down menu in this screen.
 The menus in |trueos|